huaweicloud-demo/HUAWEICLOUD-OCR-Webapp/README.md

 Author Info:

-Any questions, please email to lihexin1@huawei.com
+Any questions, please email to xxx